DLittlefield81/DennisLittlefieldPortfolio/README.md

 - Contact
 * Titled images of the developer's applications
 * Application Images are hyperlinked to deployed application GIT PAGES
-* The First App image is larger than the
+* The First App image is larger than the others
 * Responsive design

 ## Table of Contents (Optional)